Borgaard/pychatapp/README.md

-pychatapp
+PyChatApp
 =========

-A simple Chat App whitten in python\n
+A simple Chat App written in python
-Forked from arti95 broker.py
+* Forked from arti95 broker.py